Last Updated on: 9th September 2023, 02:50 pm

-Shell pyramiding occurs due to dietary, sunlight, substrate, or humidity oversights.
+Shell pyramiding occurs due to the wrong diet, sunlight, substrate, or humidity.
 Unfortunately, pyramiding can’t be reversed, but you can stop it from worsening.

-Pyramiding is a form of metabolic bone disease (MBD) characterized by the raising of scutes on the shell.
+Pyramiding is a form of Metabolic Bone Disease (MBD) characterized by raised scutes on the shell.
 Shell pyramiding can negatively impact how a tortoise walks, functions, and breeds.

 Pyramiding refers to the abnormal, upward growth of scutes in tortoises.

 The scutes are individual segments found on top of a tortoise’s shell.
 When growth continues unchecked, it creates a pyramid-like shape in the shell.